Codeconut-Ltd/Spellcheck-Website-Tampermonkey-Script/README.md

 3. Click through the website elements to trigger the plugins checking mechanisms.
    - Grammarly: It has a slight delay (1-2 seconds) and might require editing the text
-   - LanguageTool: Double clicking in text triggers the check
+   - LanguageTool: Double-clicking in text triggers the check
      - Note that sometimes its icon will be shown in the bottom right of the full screen, not within the element itself
 4. Try and change some text.
 Add some intentional mistakes to see if everything is working.
-5. Now you should see the tool suggesting changes and - if enabled - the browsers native spell checker kick in.
+5. Now you should see the tool suggesting changes and – if enabled – the browsers native spell checker kick in.

 #### What now?